 From time to time, we are subject to warranty claims that may require us to make significant expenditures to defend these claims or pay damage awards.
 In the future, we may also be subject to product liability claims resulting from failure of our solutions or if products we design, manufacture, or sell, cause personal injury or property damage, even where the cause is unrelated to product defects.
 These risks will likely increase as our products are introduced into new devices, markets, or applications, including autonomous and semi-autonomous automotive, drone and robotic applications.
 In the event of a warranty claim, we may also incur costs if we compensate the affected customer.
 We maintain product liability insurance, but this insurance is limited in amount and subject to significant deductibles.
 There is no guarantee that our insurance will be available or adequate to protect against all claims.
-We also may incur costs and expenses relating to a recall of one of our customers' products containing one of our devices, and we may incur significant replacement costs, contract damage claims from our customers and reputational harm.
+We also may incur costs and expenses relating to a recall of one of our customers' products containing one of our devices.
+The process of identifying a recalled product in consumer devices that have been widely distributed may be lengthy and require significant resources, and we may incur significant replacement costs, contract damage claims from our customers and reputational harm.
 Costs or payments made in connection with warranty and product liability claims and product recalls could harm our financial condition and results of operations, as well as harm our reputation and cause the market value of our ordinary shares to decline.